jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## About the Author

 I've studied political philosophy, history, and innovation for years.
-At the University of Toronto I concentrated on how storytelling evolved into internet streaming, going from "Blockbuster to Netflix" so to speak.
-But I learned far more about the divide between Industrial Age to Internet Age cultures on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially when inventing a digital tool for an Industrial Age industry.
-I learned a lot, and wrote this book to my fellow people on Main Street today; here's how we fix our growing problems on Main Street and win the game, which is the neverending contest I'll explain in _Techvolution_.
+I graduated from the University of Toronto in political science, history, and geography.
+But I learned far more about the divide between Industrial Age to Internet Age on the frontline as a projectionist, contractor, adjuster, and especially when inventing a digital tool for an Industrial Age industry.

 ---